 I’d love for you to send me performance recordings periodically so I can hear where your version of the piece is going.
 My idea is to gather a bunch of different versions after some time has passed, and figure out some interesting way to present them as a group.

 Please use the PayPal button to purchase the materials.
+I normally charge $40 for the materials, but I have made it so you can name your own price until public performances are again possible.
 And thank you for supporting this low-key way of publishing.

 - Instrumentation: flute oboe clarinet bassoon saxophone trumpet horn trombone tuba percussion (pitched) harp harpsichord synthesizer guitar violin viola cello bass open instrumentation